 In order to obtain a modification of a child support order from a Florida family law court, there must be a substantial change in circumstances that could not be predicted or foreseen at the time that the original child support order was issued.
 Examples of possible unpredicted or unforeseen grounds for a modification include:

-- Economic hardship of a parent
+- The economic hardship of a parent

 - Health care expenses of the parent or child

-- Increased cost of living
+- The increased cost of living

 - Disability of a parent or child

-- Sudden financial windfall or higher paying job
+- Sudden financial windfall or higher-paying job

 Losing a job may also be valid grounds to modify a child support order.
 Unemployment may temporarily stop or lower a parent’s child support obligations.
 However, the loss of employment must be done in good faith.
 Intentionally quitting a job or taking a lowering paying job for no reason other than to request a child support modification will not be seen as valid grounds for modification.
-On the other hand, if a parent obtains new employment with a higher salary or other form of increased compensation, a court may order an increase in child support payments.
+On the other hand, if a parent obtains new employment with a higher salary or other forms of increased compensation, a court may order an increase in child support payments.

 Consult With a Child Support Lawyer in the Tampa Bay area

 Regardless of whether you need help modifying an existing child support order or contesting a modification, Florida Law Advisers, P.A. can help.
-The Tampa child support lawyers at our firm have years of experience helping clients in all types of child custody modification matters.
+The Tampa child support lawyers at our law firm have years of experience helping clients in all types of child custody modification matters.
 We know what it takes to obtain a child support modification and we continue to aggressively protect our clients both in and outside the courtroom.